johnsen/Sonatina-symphonic-orchestra-MIDNAM/README.md

 See the LSCP_2ndrun for an example, violas in this case.
 And the file sonita-extended-example1.lscp as endresult of this example.

+I've called it 2ndrun, cause you don't want to copied viola to be in the midnam file.
+So I run it first without the copied viola file (to generate the midnam) and then with, to generate the lscp file I like to use in LinuxSampler.

 Good luck and please share your enchancements and templates!